jerturowetz/notes/to-do-baby.md

 - Learn about our pump
 - borrow breastfeeding pillow from joanna
 - Make binders (Jeremy hospital, baby at home)
-- Add nightly massage for wrist strengthentype/duration of contractions
 - Ask cathy re goceries
 - find someone to clean the house
 - Prep music selection